Debbie Reynolds Dead at 84

 Reynolds married two more times, to Harry Karl and Richard Hamlett, and she called all three of her marriages "dreadful."

-What she did take pride in was her decades-long career, which after Singin' in the Rain led to starring roles in The Affairs of Dobie Gillis, The Tender Trap, Tammy and the Bachelor, The Unsinkable Molly Brown, for which she received her sole Oscar nomination for Best Actress, and Divorce American Style.
+What she did take pride in was her decades-long career, which after Singin' in the Rain included starring roles in films such as The Affairs of Dobie Gillis, The Tender Trap, Tammy and the Bachelor, The Unsinkable Molly Brown, for which she received her sole Oscar nomination for Best Actress, and Divorce American Style.

-She started performing in Las Vegas in 1960—and along with Shirley MacLaine became one of the few honorary female members of the Rat Pack.
+She started performing in Las Vegas, which would become a second home for her as an entertainer, in 1960—and along with Shirley MacLaine became one of the few honorary female members of the Rat Pack.

 Hulton Archive/Getty Images